aditisrinivas97/MyFS/README.md

 3. Create a file using touch, nano, gedit etc.
 4. Delete an existing file.
 5. Appending to and truncating a file.
-6. Change the permissions of a file.
+6. Change the permissions of a file or directory.
 7. Access, modified and status change time updates.
 8. Open and close a file.
 9. Read and write to files.